 Loss Of Energy

-When solar panels are connected in parallel, there might be loss of energy during the conversion stage.
-This can be due to the fact that the wires used are too long hereby reducing the efficiency the solar panel might have when it wasn’t wired together in parallel.
+When solar panels are connected in parallel, there might be a loss of energy during the conversion stage.
+This can be due to the fact that the wires used are too long thereby reducing the efficiency the solar panel might have when it wasn’t wired together in parallel.
 Also, there are some cases where inferior cables are used which can also lead to loss of energy or instability in the transfer of current.
 To counter this issue, ensure you use high-quality wires at all times and make sure that the wire length is as short as possible.

-Wiring multiple solar panels in parallel require you to use very thick, short and high-quality wires to carry the amp loads.
+Wiring multiple solar panels in parallel require you to use very thick, short, and high-quality wires to carry the amp loads.
 These cables will cost a lot of money especially if you will be installing the solar panels on the rooftop.
 We will advise that you should ensure you need the power before trying to connect your solar panels in parallel.

 Adding More Solar Panels To The Existing System

 When designing any type of solar system; either series or parallel, ensure that future expansion is taken into consideration.
 This is because if you do not think about future expansion, then you might not have the luxury to increase the number of solar panels wired.
-This sometimes happen because as at when you are setting up your solar panels, you might be limited by budget to add the number of panels that are ideal for your use.
+This sometimes happens because when you are setting up your solar panels, you might be limited by budget to add the number of panels that are ideal for your use.
 To avoid having future problems when trying to add more solar panels, ensure that the installer leaves room for more solar panels.

-Wiring solar panels in series or in parallel depends on your solar panel design and what you want to achieve.
+Wiring solar panels in series or in parallel depending on your solar panel design and what you want to achieve.
 Both systems have their advantages and their disadvantages and if you read our article, you will know which of the systems best suit you.
-In general, it is easier to wire solar panels in series compared to the parallel wiring.
+In general, it is easier to wire solar panels in series compared to parallel wiring.
 Wiring in parallel, on the other hand, is more expensive but you are assured that when one solar panel is disrupted, others will keep running.
 Finally, we will advise that you should consider all the factors carefully before deciding on the system you want.